Accelerating Bayesian Optimization for Biological Sequence Design with Denoising Autoencoders: Empirical Evaluation

 \subsection{Analyzing LaMBO}

 Having demonstrated that LaMBO compares favorably to genetic optimizers, we now examine the different components of LaMBO and how each contributes to performance.
+We first disentangle the effect of replacing a uniform proposal distribution with a DAE-generated one, and the effect of optimizing the proposal distribution by gradient descent on $\ell_{\mathrm{query}}$.
+In Figure \ref{fig:lambo_ablation} we interpolate between the model-based GA baseline in Figure \ref{fig:hypervol_rel_comparison} and LaMBO by cumulatively adding DAE-generated proposals, proposal optimization, and the proposal entropy penalty.
+We find that unoptimized DAE proposals with NEHVI screening is a strong baseline on all tasks.
+Proposal optimization is the most useful in \textbf{Bigrams}, where the true non-dominated solutions $\mathcal{P}^*$ lie far outside the starting sequence distribution, requiring more exploration.
+For the same reason the entropy penalty is somewhat detrimental specifically in \textbf{Bigrams}, since it keeps new queries near those previously seen.
+See Figure \ref{fig:lambo_ablation_extras} in Appendix \ref{sec:additional_results} for more discussion.

-In Figure \ref{fig:acquisition_sensitivity}, we evaluate the sensitivity of LaMBO to the choice of acquisition on the \textbf{RFP} task.
+In Figure \ref{fig:acquisition_sensitivity}, we evaluate the sensitivity of LaMBO to the choice of acquisition function on the RFP task.
 We compare the final Pareto frontier obtained with a simple multi-objective scalarization (averaging normalized scores) to the frontier obtained with NEHVI.
 Score averaging focuses optimization on solutions with similar tradeoffs, pushing the interior of the frontier out quickly.
 This behavior leads to less exploration than NEHVI and thus a slightly lower hypervolume of $1.51$ as compared to NEHVI's hypervolume of $1.57.$ Our findings corroborate similar results in previous work comparing scalarization and hypervolume-based acquisitions in different problem settings \citep{emmerich2005single,emmerich2011hypervolume,daulton_differentiable_2020}.

-In our next experiment we disentangle the effect of replacing a uniform proposal distribution with a DAE-generated one, and the effect of optimizing the DAE proposal distribution by gradient descent on $\ell_{\mathrm{query}}$.
-In Figure \ref{fig:lambo_ablation} we interpolate between the model-based GA baseline in Figure \ref{fig:hypervol_rel_comparison} and LaMBO by cumulatively adding DAE-generated proposals, DAE proposal optimization, and the DAE entropy penalty.
-We find that unoptimized DAE proposals with NEHVI screening is a strong baseline on all tasks.
-DAE proposal optimization is the most useful in \textbf{Bigrams}, where the true non-dominated solutions $\mathcal{P}^*$ lie far outside the starting sequence distribution, requiring more exploration.
-See Figure \ref{fig:lambo_ablation_extras} in Appendix \ref{sec:additional_results} for more discussion.